Create a Virtual Machine Running Linux

 How to create the virtual machine

-You use the From Gallery method to create a custom virtual machine in the Management Portal.
-This method provides more options for configuring the virtual machine when you create it, such as the connected resources, the DNS name, and the network connectivity if needed.
+This tutorial uses the From Gallery method to create a virtual machine because it gives you more options than the Quick Create method.
+You can choose connected resources, the DNS name, and the network connectivity if needed.

 Sign in to the Azure Management Portal.
 On the command bar, click New.